Bl1tz2200/Installing_opensource_SOC_solution/README.md

 # Installing_opensource_SOC_solution
-I've made the instruction, that will help you with installing your own Security Operations Center consisting of opensourse systems.
+I made the instruction, that will help you with installing your own Security Operations Center consisting of opensourse systems.

 SOC's solution made by these opensource systems: